 In this section, you will learn about three aspects of planning for success:

-- Learning Microsoft Dynamics CRM.
-Even if you are working with a Microsoft Partner like PowerObjects to implement CRM, your organization will eventually own the solution.
+- Learning Microsoft Dynamics 365.
+Even if you are working with a Microsoft Partner like PowerObjects to implement, your organization will eventually own the solution.
 If the goal is for you to be self-supporting, you will need to learn as much as you can about the application.

 - Business Analysis and Design.
 Whether using an agile or waterfall approach to implementation, you will have to analyze your business processes and create CRM design to support those processes.

-After reading on these topics, you’ll be ready to make Microsoft Dynamics CRM successful in your organization.
+After reading on these topics, you’ll be ready to make Microsoft Dynamics 365 successful in your organization.
 So, let’s get started!